 Trailer buses used to be fairly common.
 They were mostly abandoned by the early 1960s, having had a number of disadvantages when compared to conventional vehicles.
-For example, they often needed to employ both a driver (in the tractor) and conductor (in the trailer), greatly increasing their operating costs.
+They often needed to employ both a driver (in the tractor) and conductor (in the trailer), for example, which greatly increased their operating costs.

-Some cities, however, such as Munich, have recently started using some trailer buses again.
+A few cities, such as Munich, have recently started using some trailer buses again.
 Today’s trailer buses have the ability to automate away some of their previous disadvantages.
 They use digital payment systems and camera-monitors in order to do away with the need to employ a conductor, for instance.
 They also use rear-view and side-view cameras to help the driver keep the trailer from moving out of sync with tractor — and in the future they might use other driver-assist technologies to do so even more smoothly.
-The process of coupling and uncoupling the tractor and trailer from another can also be automated, making it easy to add the trailer segment for use during rush hour and then decouple it from the tractor during less busy times of day when it is not needed.
+The process of coupling and uncoupling the tractor and trailer from one another may also be automated, making it easier to add the trailer segment for use during rush hour and then decouple it from the tractor during less busy times of day when it is not needed.

 In Switzerland, where hydro-electric dams have made electricity cheap and clean, trailer buses also come in trolleybus form: